Join Us

 Diagnosis

 “In science and medicine, information is constantly changing and may become out-of-date as new data becomes available.
-Whilst we try to keep up to date, all articles, videos and interviews are for information only, and are not intended to replace advice you may be given by your medical team.”
+All articles, videos and interviews were up to date at the time of publication.
+If you are a patient, this information is not intended to replace advice you may be given by your medical team.
+If using our Accessibility Tool note that it uses Google Translate which may not always accurately represent the original text.”

 If CLL is suspected, a number of tests will be carried out.